 bS21-1 and bS21-2 do not control their own production

-While loss of bS21-2 did not affect the transcript abundance of the genes encoding bS21-1 or bS21-3 (rpsU1 and rpsU3, respectively), finding that bS21-2 autoregulates its production raised the possibility that these other bS21 homologs in F. tularensis may also be autoregulated.
+While loss of bS21-2 did not affect the transcript abundance of the genes encoding bS21-1 or bS21-3 (rpsU1 and rpsU3, respectively), finding that bS21-2 autoregulates its production raised the possibility that these other bS21 homologs in F. tularensis may also autoregulate.
 To test this possibility, qRT-PCR was used to assess the abundance of the transcripts encoding these proteins in cells with and without the r-protein of interest.
 Specifically, we compared the transcript abundance of the 5´ UTR of rpsU1 in cells with and without bS21-1 (Fig 2A) and the 5´ UTR of rpsU3 in cells with and without bS21-3 (Fig 2B).
 In contrast to our findings regarding the control of bS21-2, loss of the other bS21 homologs does not appear to impact the abundance of their own transcript.

 Transcription and translation of the rpsU2 operon are differentially regulated